Tampa Wrongful Death Attorney

-- Truck braking capability – Loaded tractor-trailers take 20-40 percent farther than cars to stop.
-This is can be even greater on wet and slippery roads or with poorly maintained brakes.
+- Truck braking capability.
+Loaded tractor-trailers take 20-40 percent farther than cars to stop.
+This can be even greater on wet and slippery roads or with poorly maintained brakes.
 Properly trained truck drivers must take critical steps when operating in poor conditions to ensure that their vehicle is given adequate time to brake and avoid a collision.

-- Rollover – In an effort to reduce semi-truck accidents, electronic stability control requirements took effect for most new truck tractors in 2017.
+- Rollover.
+In an effort to reduce semi-truck accidents, electronic stability control requirements took effect for most new truck tractors in 2017.
 This technology helps tractor-trailer drivers mitigate issues that are the cause of rollover accidents.
-However, this requirement exists only on recent models.
+However, this requirement exists only for recent models.

 In fact, there are a number of common types of semi-truck accidents that our semi-truck wrongful death attorneys have experience handling.
 These include jackknife accidents, truck rollovers, accidents caused by wide turns and blind spots, lost load, and even tire blowouts.

 If a member of your family was killed as the result of an accident involving a semi-truck, tractor-trailer or 18-wheeler, it’s important to talk to an experienced Florida wrongful death attorney.

 Our team will carefully review your case to help guide you through the different issues faced in semi-truck accidents.
 This includes filing your commercial insurance claim against the trucking company, navigating the laws that govern wrongful death in commercial trucking accidents, and any negotiations to help ensure that you receive the compensation you deserve.